After sharing my story for the first time, I had a little panic attack over the fact that now ‘everybody knows’.

 I’m going to be honest here and tell you that before I had Eli and I heard that people had postnatal depression I thought they just needed to get over it.

 I would think they chose to have their baby why would they be depressed.
 Oh how stupid and naive.
-But I think this a view of many.
+But I think this is the view of many.
 Let me put it out there – postnatal depression has NOTHING to do with your capability, your love for you child or your personal strength.
 It has A LOT to do with your personality, your labour/birthing experience and just plain biology.

 Some of you may be shocked to know that 1 in 7 to 10 mums suffer with postnatal depression.

 Think about how many mummas you know – one of them is likely to be struggling with this.
 If you know me personally and I hadn’t told you, you wouldn’t have known.
-If you walked passed me in the shops and saw me having a coffee date and chatting with my son, you wouldn’t have known that 10 mins later I would be in the parents room crying.
+If you walked passed me in the shops and saw me having a coffee date and chatting with my son, you wouldn’t have known that 10 mins later I would be in the parent’s room crying.
 Be gentle to strangers – you don’t know what they are going through.

 So what is it, why don’t we talk about it, how can you help people that have it and what shouldn’t you do?